Seneca-Scholars/SS-Status-C6/status.md

+## 07/10/25
+We worked independently today and I dove into more of HTML.
+I am in the process of creating a site that takes the user's input and returns their natural element.
+THEN it returns the cooresponding Hogwarts house to the natural element BOOOOM.
+Heading out to dinenr for the THIRD time this week but I got it like that, trust.

 ## 07/09/25
 Nell held a resume workshop where we got to work on improving the keywords on our resumes, or creating a rough draft for a resume if you don't have one already.
 I do have a pretty full resume already built, but I did like the concept of spicing it up with keywords.
 We also created a catch all resume, which is basically like a dictionary where I can always go back and add skills or experiences to a resume for a role, but then add different things for a different role.
 Resumes should highlight your skills, but the skills should cater to that role.
 Yesterday I grabbed dinner with my girls--great night, bad service.
-I won't elaborate but I did leave my first Google review.
+I won't elaborate buti I did leave my first Google review.
 Tonight I am grabbing lunch with friends from last internship so I am hoping my dinner experience is better tonight.
 Still working on my second
 HTML site.